 We’d suggest running it a few times using the manual controls to ensure it works to your standards before downloading and installing the app on your smart device.
 While the app offers all of the basic controls you’d expect, it goes beyond this and includes many useful features, and so it worth experimenting with.

 With any battery-powered tool, we’re always mindful of how much we can achieve on a single charge and how long it takes for the battery to charge.
 We called this charge to use ratio.
 Sometimes this ratio can be horrible to the point where you’d consider using a mains-powered unit!

-Luckily, the WORX WR153E has a fantastic charge to use ratio.
+Luckily, this WORX robomower has a fantastic charge to use ratio.
 It takes 72 minutes to be precise to charge but offers 90 minutes of operation time.
 For most small and medium lawns, your WR153E should be able to mow it on a single charge.

 Whereas Larger lawns will probably require it to recharge half-way through.
 So in this regard, we’re off to a great start.